kaitlyn-pixley-dtqhTekw09M-unsplash.jpg

 It was Devon Allen—yeah, that Devon Allen.
 Two-time NCAA champ in the 110m hurdles.
 And he was flying.

-That day, we shattered the UO Running Club record with a 43:14 and took seventh place overall.
-We even beat Clackamas Community College—which, let’s be honest, had to sting a little for them!
+That day, we shattered the UO Running Club record with a 43.14 and took seventh place overall.
+We even beat Clackamas Community College—which, let’s be honest, had to sting a little for them.

 Looking back, it was easily one of the most unforgettable days of my college experience.
 I had to show up for two teams that day, and somehow, I pulled it off.
 Definitely one of my proudest moments at the University of Oregon.